Loading lesson…

 The big idea: LLM-as-judge is a powerful tool and a fragile tool.
 Use it with calibration, bias mitigations, and regular human spot-checks.

-What is the core idea behind "LLM-as-Judge: Promise and Pitfalls"?
+What is the main idea of "LLM-as-Judge: Promise and Pitfalls"?

-Which best describes the scope of "LLM-as-Judge: Promise and Pitfalls"?
+Which concept is most central to "LLM-as-Judge: Promise and Pitfalls"?